damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## Choosing starting resources

-The players have to choose their bonus starting resources.
+After choosing the leader cards the players will be prompted to choose their starting resources, following the configuration file's settings.

-The server will notify the player of the event, signaling the amount of resources the player can choose and which
+The client is sent the amount of resources and the resource types the player has to choose from (see TODO).
-resource types they can choose from.
-The client will respond by specifying the resource types and the respective quantities.

-As with the initial choice of leader cards, if the client doesn't go through the process of choosing the initial
-resources, every other move is negated.
+Every player will have to choose the resources before the match's turns can start, thereby concluding the setup phase.

+Error messages will be fired in these situations:
+1. `ErrAction` message, with reason `LATE_SETUP_ACTION` - the request message is sent too late (the setup phase is already concluded)
+2. `ErrObjectNotOwned` - the request message contains resource container IDs that are not owned the player
+3. `ErrNoSuchEntity` - a resource type that doesn't exist is specified
+4. `ErrInitialChoice` - the resurces were already chosen
+5. `ErrResourceTransfer` - a number of resources exceeding the shelf's capacity is requested to be added to a shelf

 ```
            ┌────────┒                      ┌────────┒